-• Included with your textbook subscription, WileyPLUS has a host of online resources for you to peruse.
-Except for the adaptive practice platform, none are mandatory, but are available for you to use as you see fit.
+Included with your textbook subscription, WileyPLUS has a host of online resources for you to peruse.
+None are mandatory but are available for you to use as you see fit.
+I'd specifically recommend using their adaptive practice platform to study.